-The first thing you will do is work closely with your team to write a project scope that describes the major elements of your project.
-This step helps your team agree on what exactly you will be doing and shows Metro how you will spend your grant money.
-The tasks, estimated dates and costs in your project scope will serve as a basis for the distribution of your grant money.
-Your scope will be included in the legal agreement you sign with Metro.
+The first thing you will do is work with your team to write a project scope that describes the major elements of your project and breaks it into two to three sequential parts.
+This step helps your team agree on what you will be doing and shows Metro how you will spend your grant money.
+You will send your draft scope to Metro's grant manager, who will work with you to resolve any issues.
+After we resolve any issues, the scope will be included in your legal agreement with Metro, and your grant money can be disbursed based in advance of each part of your project.
+A project scope template appears on page 12.